om-bhargav/om-bhargav/README.md

 ---

 ### 🧩 Quote of the Day
-> “The best error message is the one that never shows up.” – Thomas Fuchs
+> “The best way to predict the future is to invent it.” – Alan Kay

 ---